MatthewDailey/selbi-v2/Selbi/README.md

 to manage JS configuration including the Realtime DB connection info.
 Since we access this directly from javascript, we use seperate management from the iOS firebase info.

+Probably the right long term solution is to write a native module which holds firebase endpoints and then provides them to JS to remove the duplicate config instances.

 Testing
 -------